Before you begin, we’d like to point out the Dune book:

 Dune is a software framework for the numerical solution of partial differential equations (PDEs) written in C++.
 This means that it provides a set of classes that help you to write your own PDE solver.
 It is not an application with a fancy graphical user interface that you can just run, type in your PDE and look at the result.
 Instead you write a C++ program that includes various pieces from the framework and glues them together to solve a particular PDE with a particular method.
 It is, however, quite flexible in letting you implement various different solution procedures.
 Dune does also provide Python bindings for a large part of its core features which can help with the rapid prototyping of new code or for pre- and postprocessing tasks.

 There are a number of different ways how to install and use Dune on your computer (click on the links to follow the instructions):

 Follow the detailed instructions in Oliver Sander’s document on how to get started with Dune.
-This document describes installation from binary packages and installation from the source repository.
+This document (it is actually one chapter from The Book) describes installation from binary packages and installation from the source repository.
 It also describes how to solve a simple PDE with the Dune core modules.

-Installation of Dune 2.4 (including the grid howto) from binary packages on Ubuntu 16.04 LTS.
-This is the most convenient way if you have such a system (or can set it up in a virtual machine) and do not want to modify the Dune sources (and submit the changes to the community).
+Installation of Dune from binary packages on Debian and Ubuntu systems.
+This is the most convenient way if you have such a system and do not want to modify the Dune sources.

-Installation from source via a shell script which is the proper way if binary packages are not available for your machine and/or you want to modify the Dune sources.
+Installation from source via a shell script.
+This is the proper way if binary packages are not available for your machine and/or you want to modify the Dune sources.

-It is important to note that installation of Dune requires a not too old computer system with a relatively recent operating system, either Linux or Apple MacOS.
+It is important to note that installation of Dune requires a computer system with a relatively recent operating system, either Linux or Apple MacOS.
 Windows is not officially supported.
-Installation on Windows has been managed by some but it is definitely not the subject of beginners resources!
+Installation on Windows has been managed by some but it is definitely not something to try if you are a beginner.